+The other girls ran into the room where Ruth was and reported that Mary had become conscious, and that the doctor had said that she would never have come up to the surface again, she had taken so much water into her lungs, had Ruth not grasped her.
+They had some difficulty in bringing The Fox to her senses.

-As Tom Cameron had said, Mary Cox had fallen through the ice early in the previous Winter, and Ruth had aided in rescuing her; The Fox had never even thanked the girl from the Red Mill for such aid.
-And now Ruth shrank from meeting her and being thanked on this occasion.
-Ruth had to admit to herself that she looked forward with less pleasure to the visit to the seashore with Heavy because Mary Cox was to be of the party.
+The Fox had never even thanked the girl from the Red Mill for her first rescue, and now Ruth shrank from meeting her and being thanked on this occasion.
+Ruth had to admit to herself that she looked forward with less pleasure to the visit to the seashore with Heavy because Mary Cox was to be one of the party.
 She could not like The Fox, and she really had ample reason.

-The other girls ran into the room where Ruth was and reported when Mary became conscious, and how the doctor said that she would never have come up to the surface again, she had taken so much water into her lungs, had not Ruth grasped her.
-They had some difficulty in bringing The Fox to her senses.

 “And aren’t you the brave one, Ruthie Fielding!” cried Heavy.
 “Why, Mary Cox owes her life to you–she actually does this time.
 Before, when you and Tom Cameron helped her out of the water, she acted nasty about it––”

 “Hush, Jennie!” commanded Ruth.
 “Don’t say another word about it.
 If I had not jumped into the lake after Mary, somebody else would.”